Hawaii wine: Winery and Vineyards

-In November 2020, the TTB received a petition from Mark Beaman, winemaker at Maui Wines, proposing the establishment of the Ulupalakua AVA.
-The proposed Ulupalakua AVA is located within the 18,000-acre Ulupalakua Ranch on the island of Maui and is approximately 70 acres, with about 16 acres of vineyards.
-The AVA was approved in July 2021.
+In November 2020, the Alcohol and Tobacco Tax and Trade Bureau (TTB) received a petition submitted by Mark Beaman, winemaker at Maui Wines, proposing the viticultural area named "Ulupalakua" on the island of Maui.
+The proposed area was located within the 18000 acre Ulupalakua Ranch covering approximately 70 acre with about 16 acre under vine.
+On June 30, 2021, the TTB established the Ulupalakua AVA.